appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/docker.md

 ### 2. Packages

-You need to have the following tools installed on your system.
+You need to have the following tool(s) installed on your system.

-- jq
-- curl
-- openssl
-- gomplate
-- yq
 - docker

 The good news is that the ac-self-hosted.sh script installs all the necessary tools if they are not already installed on your system.